pjox/cc-downloader/README.md

 ## Number of threads

 The number of threads can be set using the `-t` flag.
 The default value is 10.
-It is advise to use the default value to avoid being blocked by the cloudfront.
+It is advised to use the default value to avoid being blocked by the server.
 If you make too many requests in a short period of time, you will satrt receiving `403` errors which are unrecoverable and cannot be retried by the downloader.